-Clearly, having good company culture is a crucial way to attract exceptional talent for your organization.
-People want to work at a place where they feel aligned with the mission and values and where they feel that they can actually make a difference.
+Good company culture is crucial to attracting exceptional talent to your organization.
+People want to work at a place where they feel aligned with the mission and values and where they feel that they can make a difference.
+Therefore, when looking for candidates, it is essential to consider their skills and experience and cultural fit.

-This also goes for hiring practices.
-When looking for candidates, it is important to consider not only their skills and experience, but also cultural fit.
-For example, Jan is a hyper-competitive sales rep who previously worked at a company that thrived on the “everyone for themselves” mentality–additionally, she has stated that she enjoyed that environment and is looking for something similar.
-Perhaps she is a talented salesperson, but is not the right cultural fit for your organization that encourages a more collaborative and respectful sales culture.
-There is nothing wrong with factoring this in when choosing someone for a position–and ultimately it will be beneficial to both you and the candidate.
+For example, Jan is a hyper-competitive sales rep who previously worked at a company that thrived on the “everyone for themselves” mentality.
+She also stated that she enjoyed that environment and is looking for something similar.
+Perhaps she is a talented salesperson but is not the right cultural fit for your organization that encourages a more collaborative sales culture.
+There is nothing wrong with factoring this in when choosing someone for a position–ultimately, it will benefit both you and the candidate.

 Foster healthy competition

-Sales is competitive by nature, so it is inevitable that this will be present in any sales team.
-The difference is healthy versus unhealthy competition–and culture can be a key ingredient to determining which way your sales department leans.
-If you build a foundation of respect and appreciation within your teams, this will lead to healthier dynamics when it comes to competing.
-People will strive for success, while still celebrating their co-workers for their achievements.
+Sales is competitive by nature, so this will inevitably be present in any sales team.
+The difference is healthy versus unhealthy competition–and culture is the foundation that determines which way your sales department leans.
+Building a foundation of respect and appreciation within your teams will lead to healthier dynamics when it comes to competing.
+People will strive for success while still celebrating their co-workers for their achievements.

 A brilliant way to celebrate that success together as a team is with TV screen celebrations.
-Whenever one of our sales reps closes a deal, their personalized YouTube video pops up on screens throughout our offices and it gives everyone the opportunity to show them some love.
-Plus it’s also encourages our other reps to step it up and finally close that deal they are working on.
+Whenever one of our sales reps closes a deal, their personalized YouTube video pops up on screens throughout our offices, allowing everyone to show them some love.
+Of course, it also pushes other reps to step it up and close that deal they are working on.

 Build transparency and trust

 Another way that company culture affects sales teams is through transparency.
-If you build a culture of transparency and trust between employees and leadership, it will have a ripple effect within the entire organization.
+Building a culture of transparency and trust between employees and leadership will have a ripple effect within the entire organization.